 While missing court dates for traffic tickets are the most common reason people have failure to appear warrants in Las Vegas, a warrant may be issued for missing any court date.

-Arrest Warrants in Clark County
+Arrest Warrant Las Vegas, Clark County

 If the Clark County District Attorney files a criminal complaint, pressing charges, or a grand jury returns an indictment against you, the judge will typically sign an arrest warrant.
 If police can convince a judge they have probable cause that you committed a crime, they can seek an arrest warrant.